5 Easy Steps: How to present a bottle of wine like a sommelier?

 Even if you are having a casual dinner with friends, you’ll see that your guests love to know more about the wine you are serving.
 The presentation doesn’t have to be as official as you would have in top restaurants but share your knowledge.
 If this is the winery where you have been, describe your experience and tell people more.
 You’ll see that sharing your emotions and impressions, enhance the feeling of enjoying the same bottle with your friends.

 2. Remove the capsule

 The capsule should be cut at the lower lip of the bottleneck, at the front and back without moving or shaking the bottle itself.
-You don't wanna play spin the bottle game.
+You don’t want to play spin the bottle.
 Remember that the label should always be facing the guests.
 After removing the capsule top, put it in your pocket and be aware that during wine presentation, nothing should touch the table, not even the bottle.
 Next step is cleaning the upper part of the bottle for the first time with the napkin to remove any dust or mold.

 3. Take a corkscrew

 The most popular wine bottle opener by far is the waiter’s friend.
 It’s got a blade, a two-notch lever, and a screw.
 When you’re done with removing the capsule, insert the screw straight into the middle of the cap, with the metal pivot pointing to the left.
 Twist the corkscrew for about 5 times, until a single spiral loop shows at the top.
 Be careful not to go too far through the cap.
 If you do, it can easily end up with unwanted pieces of the oak floating in your wine.
 Rest the levers first notch on the lip and hold the lever flat against the bottle so it doesn’t slide and gently lift the end of the corkscrew.
 Then use the second notch at the end of the lever to ease the cork out of the bottle.